-The competition for CRM platforms is at an all-time high, with many companies trying to offer their own services to stand out.
+The competition for CRM platforms is at an all-time high, with many companies trying to offer their services to stand out.

-This means there are countless options for businesses looking to buy into a CRM system and benefit from it, but with so many platforms, there is also the risk of choosing the wrong one.
+There are countless options for businesses looking to buy into a CRM system and benefit from it, but with so many platforms, there is also the risk of choosing the wrong one.